 - Clipping your dog's nails correctly and regularly

-- Frequently checking your dog's nails and taking immediate action if you notice changes that may signal the development of problems
+- Frequently checking your dog's nails and taking immediate action to call your vet if you notice changes that may signal the development of problems

-- Responding quickly if your dog is limping
+- Responding quickly by calling your vet if your dog is limping